leafo/lessphp/docs/docs.md

 associated data for that value.

-The best way to get an understanding of the system is to register is dummy function which does a `vardump` on the argument.
+The best way to get an understanding of the system is to register is dummy function which does a `var_dump` on the argument.
 Try passing the function different values from LESS and see what the results are.

 The return value of the registered function must also be a **lessphp** type, but if it is a string or numeric value, it will automatically be coerced into an appropriate typed value.
 In our example, we reconstruct the value with our modifications while making sure that we preserve the original type.

-In addition to the arguments passed from **lessphp**, the instance of **lessphp** itself is sent to the registered function as the second argument.
+The instance of **lessphp** itself is sent to the registered function as the second argument in addition to the arguments array.

 ## Command Line Interface